 - 3 years old

-- Learning how to use a brush and dustpan in necessary in a Montessori learning environment, as children are allowed to experience the natural consequences of spills and breaks.
+- Learning how to use a brush and dustpan is necessary in a Montessori learning environment, as children are allowed to experience the natural and logical consequences of spills and breaks.

 Washing a Table